-Most cases of UTIs and even kidney infections are not severe enough to warrant a trip to the emergency room.
-However, it’s important to get relief and treatment as soon as possible.
+Most cases of UTIs and even kidney infections aren’t severe enough to warrant a trip to the emergency room.
+However, you should get relief and treatment as soon as possible.

-What to do with UTI that keeps coming back?
+What to do with a UTI that keeps coming back?

 Some adults, especially women, get bladder infections frequently.
-In this case, it’s important to confirm at least once that your symptoms are caused by a bladder infection.
-The best way to confirm an infection is through urine tests, including a urine culture.
+The best way to confirm that your symptoms are that of a UTI is through urine tests, including a urine culture.

 Recurrent bladder infections are usually treated the same way as the initial infection unless your infection is known or thought to be caused by resistant bacteria.
-If you have antibiotic resistance, we may prescribe a different set of medications.
+If you are antibiotic-resistant, we may prescribe a different set of medications.

 If you continue to get bladder infections, you may require further testing.
-There’s a possibility that you might have an abnormality in your kidneys, ureter, bladder, or urethra, or you might have a kidney stone.
+There may be other issues with your kidneys, ureter, bladder, or urethra, or you might have a kidney stone.

-Tests for these conditions may include imaging tests, such as a computed tomography scan or CT scan, an ultrasound, or a cystoscopy, which involves looking inside the bladder with a thin, lighted telescope-like instrument.
+A health screening may include imaging tests, such as a CT scan, an ultrasound, or cystoscopy, which involves looking inside the bladder with a thin, lighted telescope-like instrument.

 If you continue to notice blood in your urine after your bladder infection has cleared, you might need to get tested for other medical conditions.